karlmdavis/justdavis-karl/_it_docs/eddings/dns.md

 ---
 title: Eddings DNS Server
-kind: topic
+parent: /it/eddings
+layout: it_doc
-summary: "Describes the steps necessary to make eddings a DNS server."
+description: "Describes the steps necessary to make eddings a DNS server."
 ---

-# <%= @item[:title] %>

-This <%= topic_link("/it/davis/servers/eddings/") %> sub-guide describes the steps necessary to make the computer a DNS server, using [bind](http://www.isc.org/software/bind).
+This {% collection_doc_link /it/eddings baseurl:true %} sub-guide describes the steps necessary to make the computer a DNS server, using [bind](http://www.isc.org/software/bind).

 Previously, I'd been using two other DNS servers, which have now been consolidated onto `eddings`: